-The name says it all about Palm Beach County beaches.
 The shoreline is highlighted by swaying palms, golden-hued sand and the shimmering blue ocean.

 From deserted beaches to trendy nightlife, you can't go wrong.

 Check out Palm Beach County's beaches and parks, listed here from north to south.

 Jupiter's beaches have been a retreat for surfers and beachgoers for decades.
 Twenty years ago, you would have found nothing but sand dunes covered in sea grapes and Australian pines, but this area has been developed into a perfect spot for your next visit.
 Starting at the Jupiter Inlet, stop by Dubois Park, with more than 1,200 feet of tropical palm-lined beach, as well as playgrounds and picnic pavilions.
 This park is a relaxing favorite.
 Carlin Park is a beautiful beach park with an exercise trail and picnic areas with grills, showers and lifeguards.
 Ocean Cay Park features a playground, showers, pavilions and restrooms.
 There are many access points along the beachfront road, most with street parking and showers.
 A wide sidewalk spans most of the beachfront making a nice place for walking, rollerblading or biking.
 Jupiter Beach Park also has wheelchairs available.